College Admission Essays Made Easy: Everything You Need to Complete Authentic Personal Essays

 The “personal statement” or “personal essay” is the place in your college application where you show colleges who you are as a person.
 Colleges receive thousands of applications, and often many students have similar courses, grades, test scores, and even activities.
 When colleges read your essays -- both your personal statement and the specific, supplemental essays you write for that college -- they are looking for the person behind all those numbers!

 Admissions readers say a great essay is one where it's as if the student is right there in the essay, speaking in their own voice.
-When I worked in admissions at Rutgers University, I read a student's whole application, especially their essays, looking for reasons to admit them and asking myself "is Rutgers a good fit for them?"
+For more advice from a former admissions officer, check out our article, "How does someone in college admissions read your application?".

 How do I get started on my college admission essays?